Orland0x/StarknetFractals/README.md

 # StarknetFractals
-Generating Fractals on Starknet with Cairo
+Generating Fractals on Starknet with Cairo.
+Currently starting with the mandelbrot set.